-Shore Corps is a leadership program for local high school students ages 14-19 focused on STEM curriculum.
-The paid internships are limited to (10- 15) positions per cycle (Spring, Fall, Summer) and are designed to give high school students to advocate for their themselves and the community by addressing challenges and issues within their community.
+Shore Corps is an environmental leadership program for high school students in the Rockaways, ages 15-19 focused on environmental stewardship and community development.
+The paid internships are limited to (15) positions per cycle (Spring, Fall, Summer) and are designed to teach high school students to advocate for their themselves and the community by addressing challenges and issues within their community.

 The program serves as a platform for teens to cultivate a road map for their high school and post-high school journey, demonstrate leadership skills and inspire other young people in their community.